-The fourth (5b), about repeated travels with constant profit rate, belongs to a family we already know from Fibonacci.
-But the way to use this dress to produce a mixed second-degree problem differs from what we know from Fibonacci (above, p.
-136); Fibonacci, moreover, makes use of proportion theory and Elements II in key version, not of algebra.
+273 As explained in note 262, what we possess is not Jacopo's autograph but a copy of a copy; but we already know from Fibonacci.
+But the way to use this dress to produce a mixed seconddegree problem differs from what we know from Fibonacci (above, p.
+134); Fibonacci, moreover, makes use of proportion theory and Elements II in key version, not of algebra.